live-clones/lintian/README.md

 Developing/Patching Lintian
 ===========================

-If you are interested in working developing patches for Lintian or just writing your own Lintian checks, please review [CONTRIBUTING.md](CONTRIBUTING.md).
+If you are interested in developing patches for Lintian or just writing your own Lintian checks, please review [CONTRIBUTING.md](CONTRIBUTING.md).

 Feedback